 Coffee grounds, lemon juice and diatomaceous earth have also proven successful for some members of my Facebook chat group.

-Pouring boiling water may also be effective at killing ants, but some nests are very deep so you may not be killing them all.
+Pouring boiling water over nests may also be effective at killing ants, but some are very deep so you may not be killing them all.

 Let’s Hear It For The Ants

 They are wonderful earth companions.
 They will kill cockroach nymphs, spread the seeds of native plants, and break down waste in your garden.
 As talk amps up about the need to protect our earth’s biodiversity, ants will certainly be the heroes in this discussion.
 If you see one or two in your house and it’s a Sunday afternoon and you’re feeling chill, give them a name and thank them for all that they do for our beautiful planet.
 Then clean all of your surfaces because they came in for a reason.